Prithvi1101/EduSync-Streamlined-Student-Administration-Platform/README.md

 making it more accessible and efficient for all users.
 This platform will enable better communication, data management, and reporting capabilities.

+Did I mention that this was the best project among all other projects in the entire course?

 Instructions:
 1. Zip, download and unzip.
 2. Change pw and db_name in the DB_Connection.php file.